 Assessment and Tracking of Pupil progress

 Staff use an assessment software program (Insight) to both record and monitor pupil progress in History.
 Assessment is an ongoing process and is used to identify and enhance pupil learning.
 Staff use this information to analyse pupil strengths and to identify any ‘gaps’ in pupils’ historical knowledge and skills.
-The Long Term Plan clearly shows the assessment objectives that will be addressed in a particular theme/topic.
+The History Progression clearly shows the assessment objectives that will be addressed in a particular historical topic.
 The subject leader uses information from this to present to staff and governors.

 Staff Subject Knowledge and Continuous Professional Development